TUD-OS/PVFAnalyzer/README.md

 * 'pvfrun' -- performs PVF analysis on an instruction trace

-A description of the tool and its purpose can be found in Björn Döbel, Horst Schirmeier, Michael Engel: ''Investigating the Limitations of PVF for Realistic Program Vulnerability Assessment'', 5th Workshop on Design for Reliability (DFR 2013), Berlin, Germany
+A description of the tool and its purpose can be found in Björn Döbel, Horst Schirmeier, Michael Engel: *Investigating the Limitations of PVF for Realistic Program Vulnerability Assessment*, 5th Workshop on Design for Reliability (DFR 2013), Berlin, Germany